GuardianWang/LeetCode/grokking-the-coding-interview/inplace-reversal-of-a-linkedlist/README.md

 1. reverse the whole list
 2. reverse a sub-list
 3. rotate: rotate k to the right, then the first `len - k` nodes remain the same

+## Tricks

+- In the reverse alternating k element problems, `reverse_sublist()` returns the end of the reversed value to make sure time complexity is O(N)